michimani/http-client-mock/README.md

 [![codecov](https://codecov.io/gh/michimani/http-client-mock/branch/main/graph/badge.svg?token=MAS7YVKL9P)](https://codecov.io/gh/michimani/http-client-mock)

 This is a package to generate a mock of `http.Client` in Go language.
-You can easily generate a http.
+This package will help you to more easily write test code that mocks http request/response.

 # Usage